The Lawrence Hall of Science

 Teen Research Programs

-Summer camp programs are organized into two-week sessions for campers to explore content more deeply, build a better sense of community among their peers, and thoroughly enjoy all the science center has to offer.
-Sessions run June 5 through August 11, Monday–Friday, 9:00 a.m.–4:00 p.m., except for national holidays.
-Please note there is no camp on Juneteenth (Monday, June 19) and Independence Day (Tuesday, July 4).
+Summer camp programs are organized into two-week sessions for campers to explore content more deeply, build a better sense of community among their peers, and thoroughly enjoy all the science center offers.
+Sessions run June 1 through August 7, Monday–Friday, 9:00 a.m.–4:00 p.m., except for national holidays.
+Please note there is no camp on Juneteenth (Friday, June 19)

 Last day of Member-only registration

-For participants entering grades 1–6, unfortunately, that’s not possible.
+Unfortunately, for participants entering grades 1–6, that’s not possible.
 We have determined that the two-week cycle provides an optimal opportunity for community-building among participants, as well as for effective science learning and inspiration.

 For multiple reasons, we do not recommend that participants register for programs designed for grade levels other than their own.